CodeForPhilly/CampaignFinancePHL/README.md

 Based on <a href='http://opendisclosure.io' target='_blank'>Open Disclosure Oakland</a>, but currently not using any code directly.

-Grabbing Philly campaign finance data from the city's <a href='ftp://ftp.phila-records.com/' target='_blank'>ftp store</a>.
+Grabbing Philly campaign finance data from the city's ftp store `ftp://ftp.phila-records.com/`.
 Also check out the <a href='http://www.phila.gov/ethicsboard/campaignfinance/Pages/default.aspx' target='_blank'>Board of Ethics page</a> and the <a href='http://www.phila.gov/records/campaignfinance/CampaignFinance.html' target='_blank'>Reports page</a>.

 ###Project Status/TODO:###